aleshaleksey/fansys23/08-spell-list.md

 - If the attack is a rectilinear effect and the barrier crosses its path, the target is affected as if it is inside the barrier.
 - Any entities aligned with "earth" can only enter (or leave) the area if they succeed a CHA save.

-**Upcast**: For every extra MP die above 6 placed in the spell, the radius increases by 10ft, or the duration increases by 1h.
+**Upcast**: For every extra MP die above 6 placed in the spell, the radius increases by up to 10ft, or the duration increases by 1h.

 **Global**: This is one of the greater barrier spells.
 Cast globally it extends over a radius of 1200ft, centred on a square/point and lasts for a month.
 For every 4MP dice above 24, either the duration increases by a week or the radius increases by 300ft.